Every day I wake up and count my blessings to be living in Australia’s south west.

 Disclaimer: My itinerary was prepared by Geographe Bay Tourism Association and Augusta Margaret River Tourism Association and participating venues hosted me free of charge.
 However, opinions are my own.

-You might also like: Top 10 Things to do around Margaret River and Cowaramup, and to work off the food and wine, 2 Easy Bike Trails in Margaret River
+You might also like: Top 10 Things to do around Margaret River and Cowaramup, and to work off the food and wine, 2 Easy Bike Trails in Margaret River, and Things to do in WA; Margaret River.

 Which of the venues above do you think you would like to visit most and why?
 Or can you recommend another super venue in Margs?